TheBug233/SlimeVR-Tracker-ESP-For-Kitkat/README.md

-# SlimeVR Tracker firmware for ESP
+# Modified the MPU9250 firmware to adapt to the SlimeVR Tracker firmware for ESP of the MPU6500/6050 + QMC5883L sensor solution!

-Firmware for ESP8266 / ESP32 microcontrollers and different IMU sensors to use them as a vive-like trackers in VR.

-Requires [SlimeVR Server](https://github.com/SlimeVR/SlimeVR-Server) to work with SteamVR and resolve pose.
-Should be compatible with [owoTrack](https://github.com/abb128/owo-track-driver), but is not guaranteed.
+If you need to use other sensors, please use [the official repository](https://github.com/SlimeVR/SlimeVR-Tracker-ESP) directly to get the latest version.

 ## Configuration

-Firmware configuration is located in the `defines.h` file.
+Firmware configuration is located in the `defines.h` file, just use MPU9250.
 For more information on how to configure your firmware, refer to the [Configuring the firmware project section of SlimeVR documentation](https://docs.slimevr.dev/firmware/configuring-project.html).

 ## Compatibility

 The following IMUs and their corresponding `IMU` values are supported by the firmware:
-* BNO085 & BNO086 (IMU_BNO085)
-  * Using any fusion in internal DMP.
-Best results with ARVR Stabilized Game Rotation Vector or ARVR Stabilized Rotation Vector if in good magnetic environment.
-* BNO080 (IMU_BNO080)
-  * Using any fusion in internal DMP.
-Doesn't have BNO085's ARVR stabilization, but still gives good results.
-* MPU-6500 (IMU_MPU6500) & MPU-6050 (IMU_MPU6050)
-  * Using internal DMP to fuse Gyroscope and Accelerometer.
-Can drift substantially.
-  * NOTE: Currently the MPU will auto calibrate when powered on.
-You *must* place it on the ground and *DO NOT* move it until calibration is complete (for a few seconds). **LED on the ESP will blink 5 times after calibration is over.**
-* BNO055 (IMU_BNO055)
-  * Performs much worse than BNO080, despite having the same hardware.
-Not recommended for use.
-* MPU-9250 (IMU_MPU9250)
+* MPU6500/6050 + QMC5883L (IMU_MPU9250)
-  * Using Mahony sensor fusion of Gyroscope, Magnetometer and Accelerometer, requires good magnetic environment.
-  * See *Sensor calibration* below for info on calibrating this sensor.
-  * Specify `IMU_MPU6500` in your `defines.h` to use without magnetometer in 6DoF mode.
-  * Experimental support!
-* BMI160 (IMU_BMI160)
-  * Using Mahony sensor fusion of Gyroscope and Accelerometer
-  * See *Sensor calibration* below for info on calibrating this sensor.
-  * Experimental support!
-* ICM-20948 (IMU_ICM20948)
-  * Using fusion in internal DMP for 6Dof or 9DoF, 9DoF mode requires good magnetic environment.
-  * Comment out `USE_6DOF` in `debug.h` for 9DoF mode.
-  * Experimental support!
+  * A more cost-effective solution, due to the use of a magnetometer, the sustainable use time will be greatly extended..
+  However, you still need to be careful not to buy inferior MPU sensors.
+Please test whether the data of each axis is accurate before completely welding (a more effective way to check is to rotate 90° in each direction.
+Once the deviation exceeds 3°, the sensor will not be able to work on the sensor.
+Full body tracking will not provide a good experience, it is recommended to return and exchange directly)

 Firmware can work with both ESP8266 and ESP32.
 Please edit `defines.h` and set your pinout properly according to how you connected the IMU.